 Allowing your child’s backtalk means allowing your child to reason with you.
 Reasoning trains a child’s critical thinking, problem-solving, creativity, and negotiation skills.
-All of these are important life skills that will help your kid succeed in life.
+It is an important skill that will help your child go far in life.

 5. Allow Emotion Regulation

-Sometimes, kids do push limits and want to engage in power struggle.
+Sometimes, kids do push limits and want to engage in power struggles.
 That usually happens when they are angry.

 Anger results when people, kids or adults, feel that something is wrong or unfair.
-When a child is overcome by anger, stress hormone is released, the thinking brain goes “offline”, and a tantrum starts.
+When a child is overcome by anger, stress hormone is released, the thinking brain goes “offline”, and words come out in unacceptable ways.

-Having a functioning thinking brain is essential to prevent tantrums and regulate emotions1.
-Reasoning with your child can help them think through an issue and activate their thinking brain.
+Having a functioning thinking brain is essential to prevent tantrums and regulate emotions2.
+Using inductive reasoning to discipline your child can help them think through an issue and activate their thinking brain.